LaravelArab/docs/passport.md

 The Passport service provider registers its own database migration directory with the framework, so you should migrate your database after registering the provider.
 The Passport migrations will create the tables your application needs to store clients and access tokens:

     php artisan migrate

-> {note} If you are not going to use Passport's default migrations, you should call the `Passport::ignoreMigrations` method in the `register` method of your `AppServiceProvider`.
-You may export the default migrations using `php artisan vendor:publish --tag=passport-migrations`.

 Next, you should run the `passport:install` command.
 This command will create the encryption keys needed to generate secure access tokens.
 In addition, the command will create "personal access" and "password grant" clients which will be used to generate access tokens: